ffreemt/colab-misc-utils/README.md

 !git config --global user.name your-github-username !ssh-keyscan github.com >> ~/.ssh/known_hosts
 ```
-You can now clone your own repo, run your app and generate new data, update the repo and push to `github`.
+You are ready to clone your own repo, run your app and generate new data, update the repo and push to `github`.

 ## Utils planned
 *  `create_file`